ebray/cat_laser/POST.md

     "Man, it be cooler if I knew how to use Terminal and Atom that are pinned to my dock."

-    "FRIEND: Object oriented code is written for humans, not computers.
+    FRIEND: Object oriented code is written for humans, not computers.
 It has to be translated to binary for a computer to         understand.
     ME: Who does that?
     FRIEND: The computer.
     ME: I thought you said it can't read code.
     FRIEND: It can't.
 Don't worry about it.
 Just know that code is for humans.
     ME: Sure, for humans.
 I've never talked like that in my life.
-This guy, with the 'for humans' shit."
+This guy, with the 'for humans' shit.

     "I copied it exactly as it is; why doesn't it work?!? ....oh, wait.
 Oh, that's...I see...So I just need to change....what      the F*%#K is camel case?"